This is a repeating event15 may 2019 12:00 pm

-Every Wednesday of every year (weather permitting), enthusiastic yachties take the afternoon off work and venture to RQYS for a sail around Green Island, just for the fun of it!
-Rearrange
+SKIPPERS REGISTER YOUR CREW HERE Every Wednesday of every year (weather permitting), enthusiastic yachties take the afternoon off work and venture to RQYS for a fun

-Every Wednesday of every year (weather permitting), enthusiastic yachties take the afternoon off work and venture to RQYS for a sail around Green Island, just for the fun of it!
+Every Wednesday of every year (weather permitting), enthusiastic yachties take the afternoon off work and venture to RQYS for a fun and friendly race around the local islands of Moreton Bay.

-Rearrange your schedule and get on down to the RQ Bar from 12 noon to enter your yacht or register your interest to sail.
-Our WAGS Team will do their best to place visiting sailors on a yacht, however cannot guarantee that a position will be available.
+Rearrange your schedule and get on down to the RQ Bar from 1100 to enter your yacht or register your interest to sail.
+Our WAGS Team will do their best to place visiting sailors on a yacht.
+Please note, we cannot guarantee that a position will always be available.

 How WAGS Works

-- We would recommend that you arrive between 12 noon and 12:30 pm to complete this process, as the subsequent crew registration is between 12 noon and 1:00 pm.
+- We would recommend that you arrive between 11 and 11:30 pm to complete this process, as the subsequent crew registration is between 11 and 12:00 pm.

-- If you are not already covered by Australian Sailing’s on-water insurance and liability, our friendly Receptionists will sign you up for an RQYS Sail Pass Day Membership, which will provide you insurance cover for the day.
+- If you are not already covered by Australian Sailing’s on-water insurance and liability, our friendly Receptionists will sign-you-up for an RQYS Sail Pass Day Membership, which will provide you with insurance cover for the day.

-- This RQYS Sail Pass Day Membership essentially initiates newcomers to the Squadron as a crew member for that day, affording that individual the opportunity to enjoy the on-water activities on offer.
+- This RQYS Sail Pass Day Membership essentially initiates newcomers to the Squadron as a crew member for that day, affording the individual the opportunity to enjoy the on-water activities on offer.

-- Join as a Crew member of RQYS (Cost is available at Reception).
+- Join as a Crew member of RQYS (pricing is available at Reception)

 Secondly, you will then need to register with the WAGS coordinators in the RQ Bar.
-They will record you onto the crew list, and then assign you to a vessel.
+They will assign you to a vessel, if one is available.

 - The number of spaces available is completely dependent on the number of boats entered in WAGS and if the skippers of those boats have any available spots for extra crew.